tflores94/credit-risk-classification/README.md

 4. Model Training and Evaluation: Several other models were used, like logistic regression and other classification techniques.

 # Methods Used:
-Multiple methods were used throughout the analysis.
-For example, I used a logistic regression model as a baseline classifier.
-Other models were used to capture more complex patterns in the data.
+I used a logistic regression model as a baseline classifier.

 # Results
 - Machine learning model 1: Logistic Regression